fabasoad/translation-action/README.md

 * Identifier is `deepl`.
 * Supported translation directions can be found [here](https://www.deepl.com/docs-api/general/get-languages/).
   * Be aware that source and target languages should be separated by `-` (hyphen) character while using them in `lang` input.
-For example, `en-pt` should be used in case you want to translate text from English into Portugal.
+For example, `en-uk` should be used in case you want to translate text from English into Ukrainian.
 See example below for more details.
 * How to get API key:
   * Sign up to [DeepL](https://www.deepl.com) (free plan is fine).
   * Go to `Account -> Account -> Authentication Key for DeepL API` section